 During the year ended February 28, 2021, the Company signed a binding option agreement to acquire the 5.2 sq km Yamagano mining license.
 The option is exercisable for a period of ten years from the date of the agreement, September 26, 2020.
 In order to exercise the option, the Company must issue a total of 350,000 common shares over four years, with the initial 87,500 common shares issued during the year ended February 28, 2021 with a value of \$253,750, and 87,500 common shares due on each of the first, second and third anniversaries of the date of the agreement and incur, within three years after the date of the agreement, aggregate property expenditures of US\$250,000 on the property and on properties controlled by the Company within 10 km of the outer boundaries of the property.
-The Company also holds four new mineral prospecting licenses immediately east of the Yamagano mining license.
+The Company also holds 19 mineral prospecting licenses in areas surrounding the Yamagano mining license.
+During the year ended February 28, 2022, the Company issued 87,500 common shares with a value of \$99,750 as part of the share issuance due on the first anniversary of the option agreement.